dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 intro graphics but not the in-game visuals.
 Fortunately, it turns out both the intro and the in-game content had been drawn assuming square pixels.
-For example, note how the floppy icon looks like a tallish rectangle with aspect ratio correction enabled; that's wrong, floppies should appear as perfect squares.
+For example, note how the floppy icon looks like a tallish rectangle with aspect ratio correction enabled; that's wrong; floppies should appear as perfect squares.
 Human figures and circular objects would also appear slightly elongated vertically with aspect ratio correction enabled.
 Ultimately, we know the game was developed by Revolution, a European studio, and they also released the game for PAL Amigas that have square pixels.
-We also know that Revolution was very fond of the Amiga, and thus can be considered an Amiga-first developer.
+We also know that Revolution was very fond of the Amiga and thus can be considered an Amiga-first developer.
 For such games, disabling aspect ratio correction is almost always the correct answer.